ContentMine/getpapers/CONTRIBUTING.md

 1. Test your changes by running `npm install` within the repository and running gepapers with `npm bin/getpapers.js`.

-1. When everyhing works and you think your changes are ready, push them to your repository and [create a pull request](https://www.atlassian.com/git/tutorials/making-a-pull-request).
+1. When your changes work as intended, push them to your repository and [create a pull request](https://www.atlassian.com/git/tutorials/making-a-pull-request).

 1. We will then review the pull request and merge it as soon as possible.
 If problems arise, they will be discussed within the pull request.